hummingbot/hummingbot-site/docs/installation/mac.md

 unset __conda_setup
 ```

-Exit out of `nano` and make sure to save the changes then close & relaunch the terminal.
+Exit out of `vim` and make sure to save the changes then close & relaunch the terminal.
 Once you have the terminal up run the `conda init` command.

 ```bash
 ➜ conda init zsh